gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 ## Detailed Design

-### Regions in more detail
+### Isolation Regions in more detail

-The formal definition of regions above in terms of reachability and aliasing works well in the abstract but can be hard to apply in practice.
-Instead, we suggest that instead users rely on the following rule of thumb: given a "generalized" function `y = f(x0, ..., xn)`:
+The formal definition of an isolation region phrased in terms of reachability and aliasing works well in the abstract but can be hard to apply in practice.
+Instead, we suggest that users rely on the following rule of thumb: given a "generalized" function `y = f(x0, ..., xn)`:

 1. All non-Sendable `xi` are in the same region after `f` executes.
 2. If any of `xi` are non-`Sendable` then, `y` is in the same region as the